Unfriended: Marketing

 Unfriended was heavily marketed online, with 60% of the marketing budget being spent on digital platforms.

-In July 2014, a teaser trailer was released with scenes from the film.
-The teaser shows the original title of the film which at the time was Cybernatural.
-On January 12, 2015, the film's first official trailer with the title Unfriended was released.
+January 12, 2015, the film's first official trailer with the title Unfriended was released.
 Shortly after, on February 6, 2015, the film was screened at Playlist Live, a popular convention for internet celebrities from Vine and YouTube.
 Images were also released.

 On February 13, 2015, a campaign was launched with Kik Messenger, in which Kik users could have a chat conversation with Laura.
 This made use of automated responses and pre-scripted responses, while also driving users to a dedicated microsite.

 On March 13, 2015, after the film's premiere at SXSW, an after-party was hosted by Blumhouse.
 Exclusive Never Have I Ever cards were released at SXSW later, and a "NEVER HAVE I EVER" section was set up on the film's official website.
 Unfriended-themed photo booths were set up as well.
 During production, official Facebook and Skype accounts were set up for the characters in the film, and, after the premiere at SXSW, people who attended were "friended" by the official Laura Barns Facebook account.
 There was also a Twitter account, which tweeted attendees of the after-party.

-Home media and streaming
+Home media

 Unfriended was released on DVD and Blu-ray on August 11, 2015.
 It received a Netflix release in May 2017.
+The Criterion Collection also added the film to their streaming service in October 2023.

 Reception

 Box office

 Unfriended grossed $32.5 million in North America and $31.6 million in other territories, for a worldwide gross of $64.1 million against a budget of $1 million.
 Deadline Hollywood calculated the net profit of the film to be $17.1 million, when factoring together all expenses and revenues.

-In North America, the film opened simultaneously with Child 44, Paul Blart: Mall Cop 2 and Monkey Kingdom on April 17, 2015, across 2,739 theaters, earning $6.8 million on its opening day.
+In North America, the film opened against Child 44, Paul Blart: Mall Cop 2 and Monkey Kingdom on April 17, 2015, across 2,739 theaters, earning $6.8 million on its opening day.
 In its opening weekend, Unfriended earned $15.8 million, which was higher than its $12 million range projection, and finished in third place at the box office behind Furious 7 ($29.2 million) and fellow newcomer Paul Blart: Mall Cop 2 ($23.8 million).
 Its opening weekend is the biggest debut for an original horror movie since The Conjuring, which opened with $41.9 million in July 2013.